bruprescott/CTDizzle/MKRZero/MKRZero_UserGuide.md

 Note that Atlas-Scientific no longer covers probe faults after you cut the cable.

 Solder everything together as described by the pinout guide.
+If you want to avoid using a ton of heat shrink, you can use UY2 cold splice connectors.

 ![Picture of main protoboard with JST here.])(https://github.com/CTDizzle/CTDizzle/blob/master/MKRZero/Documentation/Images/CrappyWiring.PNG)

-#### Switch Cable Extension
+#### Switch Cable
 In order to externally turn off the CTDizzle, we need to install a switch.
 It is not recommended that you cut the battery cables to install the switch, as this may have an impact on the charging of the battery.
 Instead, use a JST extension cable to tie the switch into.
 First, cut the ground line of the extension cable at roughly the midpoint.
 Solder a switch lead onto each end of the ground line.
 - Take care when soldering, as the wire will heat up quickly when maintaining contact with the soldering iron.
 This may result in deformation of the JST connector and you will not be able to use it.
+Alternatively, you can use cold splice connectors.

+[Picture of Switch cable here.]

 ### Final Case Construction
 After you have soldered everything and tested the data output, you can finish constructing the case.

 1. Ensure the flanges are clean.
 Grease the flange O-rings for the sensor end cap and install them.
-2. Install the sensor end cap onto the acrylic tube.
+2. Install the C/T end cap into the tube.
-3. Sort the wires.
+3. Sort the wires, board, and battery.
 4. Connect the MKRZero to the battery via the JST extension.
 Ensure that the switch is off or removed.
 5. Place a desiccant pack in the pressure case.
 6. Connect your sensors to the protoboard.
 Place the protoboard and battery in the tube.
 It is recommended that you tape the battery to the protoboard.
 7. Pack the aluminum tube with some sort of packing material if there is some play in the internal wiring and components.
-8. Remove the purge plug from the switch and vent end cap.
-Install the switch and vent end cap on the acrylic tube.
-9. Reinstall the switch and plug.
+8. Connect the pressure and switch leads.
-10. Turn on the device and look for the LEDs on the EC EZO.
+9. Turn on the device using the switch.
+Note that the MKRZero does not turn on the LEDs when using battery power.
+10. Turn off the device.
+Pull the card and check to see if a file is created and data is being output.

 ![Picture of completed device here.](https://github.com/CTDizzle/CTDizzle/blob/master/MKRZero/Documentation/Images/Complete.jpg)

 ## Corrosion
 :+1: The screws used in the end caps are made of 316 SS and the main body of the unit is made of aluminum.
 When two dissimilar metals interact in seawater, galvanic corrosion can occur.
 The metal on the lower end of the galvanic scale (aluminum in this case) will begin to corrode after an extended period of time.
 Cathodic protection is one method to mitigating the corrosion of the end caps.
 This can be done by installing an anode (commonly made of zinc).

 ## Predeployment Procedure
 The deployment plan of your OpenCTD plays a role in the sampling regime.